gowebly/docs/docs/zh_HK/getting-started/how-does-it-work.md

 All templates are regular Go functions, without having to create additional HTML templates and deal with the built-in Go templating engine (from the `html/template` package).

+### Linter for Go code

+To make the code cleaner, we give the option to generate the [golangci-lint][backend_golangci_lint_url] configuration file with recommended settings.
+This is optional, but highly recommended.

 ## Frontend part

 To create a build for the **frontend** part, the quick and easy [Parcel][frontend_parcel_url] bundler version `2` was chosen.
 This allowed us to reduce the unnecessarily stressful moment of frontend build to the maximum.